Rookout/deployment-examples/dotnet-azure-functions/Readme.md

         </ItemGroup>
         </Project>

 3. Set up Rookout Options at the begining of your function (make sure you replace the rookout token place holder with your token.
-This can be found under settings icon in the bottom left of the app.rookout.com appplication):
+This can be found under settings icon in the bottom left of the https://app.rookout.com appplication):

         Rook.RookOptions options = new Rook.RookOptions()
         {
             token = "[Your Rookout Token]",
-            labels = new Dictionary<string, string> {{ "function_name", "[function name]]" }, { "env", "dev" } }
+            labels = new Dictionary<string, string> { { "env", "dev" } }
         };

 4. Wrap function in Rook Start Lamba (either with await or without):